GangSuUGA/Network-Sensor-Location-Problem/01-(1)_Robust_network_sensor_location.md

 To enhance the reliability of link flow inference, it seems necessary to find a network sensor location scheme with **the minimized accumulated uncertainty**.

 ## Problem:
-For large-size relistic network, it is difficult to enumerate and evaluate all possible combinations.
+For large-size relistic network, it is difficult to enumerate and evaluate all feasible schemes.
-(we can use evolutionary algorithm to solve the minimized accumulated uncertainty problem iteratively or compare the accumulated variance after enumerating all feasible location schemes, but computationally expensive.)
+(we can use evolutionary algorithm to solve the problem iteratively, but computationally expensive.)

 ## Solution:
 Each flow conservation equation is only able to independently determine a single unobserved link flow.